 Stack Overflow (SO) is the largest Q&A website for developers, providing a huge amount of copyable code snippets.
 Using these snippets raises various maintenance and legal issues.
 The SO license requires attribution, i.e., referencing the original question or answer, and requires derived work to adopt a compatible license.
 While there is a heated debate on SO’s license model for code snippets and the required attribution, little is known about the extent to which snippets are copied from SO without proper attribution.
 We conducted a large-scale empirical study to analyze the usage and attribution of non-trivial code snippets from SO answers in public GitHub projects.
-Below, you’ll find supplementary material for the extended abstract published in the ICSE 2017 companion volume and for the full paper submitted to ESEM 2017.
+Below, you’ll find supplementary material for the extended abstract published in the ICSE 2017 companion volume and for the corresponding full paper.
 For information about the research design and results, please have a look at the posters and preprints available below the supplementary material.

 Supplementary Material (Paper under review)

 Usage and Attribution of Stack Overflow Code Snippets in GitHub Projects — Supplementary Material.

 The dataset is licensed under the Creative Commons Attribution Share-Alike 4.0 International License.

 Preliminary Study: We provide the survey codebook, the raw response data, as well as the R script used for analysis: ZIP